eegli/tinyparse/readme.md

 - The parser checks the input and returns the base with updated matching property values

-- Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`
+- Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`.
+This is most useful for CLI apps

 ## Installation